dmitriynaumov1024/fileserver-aspnetcore/README.md

 File Startup.cs is used to configure the application on startup.

-File Handlers.cs contains 2 request delegates:
+File Handlers.cs contains 3 request delegates:
-- DefaultGet - default fallback delegate, sends index.html to client
+- DefaultGet - default fallback delegate, sends index.html to client.
 - FileServer - sends a file or directory info depending on request path.
+- AssetsDelivery - sends an asset file (css, icons, ...) to client.

-File index.html is the only frontend file.
-It contains all necessary markup, styles and script.
+File index.html is the only frontend page.

 ## License